realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 Test your module

 # Congrats!
-Now you're module is working, you can make it a project for others to compile with their modules and proudly add it here by making a [PR](https://github.com/realistis/App-Inventor-Extension-to-Godot-Android-Module/pulls):
+Now you're module is working, you can make it a project and proudly add it here by making a [PR](https://github.com/realistis/App-Inventor-Extension-to-Godot-Android-Module/pulls):